-Are you trying to figure out what you can sell on eBay to make money?
-Tim Martin is a former Power Seller on eBay that made as much as $30,000 in one year just selling part time.
+Are you trying to figure out how to make money on eBay?
+Tim Martin is a former Power Seller on eBay that made as much as $30,000 in one year selling part-time.
 In this post, Tim share’s with you what items made the most money and how he discovered them.

 Remember how bad digital cameras were back then?
 I added those pictures to my listing and that yellow shirt sold for far more than what the price tag was for.

 I still sold, bought and traded my baseball cards on eBay.
 But, I also dove head first into the world of fashion.
 I’m a jeans and t-shirt kind of guy.
 So, what would I know about fashion?
 As it turned out, I knew nothing, but I quickly absorbed massive amounts of information.

 I also made the mistake of buying everything that was name brand.
 Huge mistake, because I had quickly acquired $1000 of “inventory” that would not sell.

 And, with clothes at that time being only a couple of dollars or less, you can imagine the amount of worthless clothing that I had.
 Don’t get me wrong, it wasn’t all worthless, as half still sold.
 But, after that, I took my time to study this market.